carbon-language/carbon-lang/docs/design/README.md

 ## Build modes

-The behavior of Carbon programs depends on the _build mode_:
+The behavior of the Carbon compiler depends on the _build mode_:

 -   In a _development build_, the priority is diagnosing problems and fast build time.